prasadhonrao/devcamper/docs/spec.md

 - **Data Validation** – Inputs are validated using **express-validator** to prevent injection attacks.

 #### 4.5.4 File Upload & Storage
+-> need to create table (if we are allowing multiple image) or field (for multiple image can store data in array) -> need a separate folder to store image in api project -> need image get API to get the store image
 - **Multer Middleware** ensures only valid file types are accepted.
 - **File Size Limitations** prevent excessive storage usage.